omidjay2/Portfolio/README.md

 **Abstract Summary:**
 - **Objective:** Analyze the effects of urban sprawl on physical-spatial changes in peripheral villages of Zahedan.
-- **Method:** Descriptive-analytical approach using Landsat satellite images.
+- **Method:** Descriptive-analytical approach using Google Engine historical satellite images.
 - **Findings:** Urban sprawl has led to population growth, village expansion, and employment structure changes.
 Negative impact on agriculture, positive impact on services, and increased cultural exchanges.
 - **Conclusion:** Urban sprawl significantly transforms peri-urban areas.
 Effective management strategies are needed to balance growth and sustainability.